rust-lang/rust/doc/rust.md

 A call to `core::task::spawn`, passing a 0-argument function as its single argument, causes the runtime to construct a new task executing the passed function.
-The passed function is referred to as the _entry function_ for the spawned task, and any captured environment is carries is moved from the spawning task to the spawned task before the spawned task begins execution.
+The passed function is referred to as the _entry function_ for the spawned task, and any captured environment it carries is moved from the spawning task to the spawned task before the spawned task begins execution.

-The result of a `spawn` call is a `core::task::task` value.
+The result of a `spawn` call is a `core::task::Task` value.

 An example of a `spawn` call: